redhat-sap/sap-workshops/sap-integration/README.md

 This workshop will cover the following use cases:

 - RestAPI app exposing flight data bapis, import into FuseOnline later.
-Mobile app using those APIs, or simple HTML page.
-Create and integration data flow.
+A mobile app using those APIs, or simple HTML page.
+Create an integration of data flow.
-- OpenAPI documents imported from SAP Business Hub into 3scale, so we can demo 3scale functionallity.
+- OpenAPI documents imported from SAP Business Hub into 3scale, so we can demo 3scale functionality.
 - OData endpoints from SAP HANA or SAP Gateway (OData Server on top of bapis) and import into Fuse Online.
-Create and integration data flow.
+Create an integration of data flow.

 ## Environment request